 - 3/4 cup + 2 tablespoons brown sugar

 - 1 tsp baking soda

 - 1.5 cups spent grain, wet

 - 1/2 cup chocolate chips

-- Combine the peanut butter, oil, sugar, milk and vanilla.
+- In a medium bowl, whisk together the peanut butter, oil, sugar, milk and vanilla.
 Add the flour(s), baking soda and salt.
 Fold in the spent grain and chocolate chips.

 - Roll cookies into balls using about a tablespoon of dough per cookie.
 Bake on a greased cookie sheet at 350F for 12-14 minutes until the tops begin to brown and look dry.
 Cookies should feel firm-ish to the touch—slightly soft in the center, but not gooey.

 - These are absolutely the best the day they are made, but will keep in a sealed container at room temperature or in the fridge for a few days (up to a week in the fridge).

 Did you try this recipe?Tag @thepancakeprincess on Instagram!